 Benefits of reverse mortgages:

 - You can access the equity in your house without having to make month-to-month payments which you would usually make on a typical loan such as a HELOC or a mortgage refinance.
-You will not be required to make any payments until you sell or move out of your house.
-Payments to this loan are involuntary and it is impossible for one to default on the loan.
+You must make payments once you sell or move out of your house.
+Prices to this loan are involuntary, and one can't default.

 - There are no conditions or requirements as to how you wish to spend your money.
 You have the freedom to decide how you want to receive your money.
 It can be either a lump sum or receive cash at regular intervals.
 The reverse mortgage can be used to pay off an existing mortgage to renovate your property or help your loved ones financially.

 - Since the income source is technically a loan, it is not an income.
 The mortgage is available on a tax-free basis.
 Additionally, any payments received from a reverse mortgage are not considered to determine eligibility for old age security or any other Canadian pension plan.

 - Unlike other types of loans, the individual's income and credit score are not considered for a reverse mortgage.
 However, because of Canadian mortgage rules and regulations, you may be required to submit them.

 - With a reverse mortgage, you are guaranteed not to owe more than what your house is worth; if the property's value decreases, the reverse mortgage lender takes the loss.